harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

 Harness Feature Flags helps to identify stale flags and automates the process of removing them from your code.

 Stale flags are flags that are no longer needed as the change behind them has been widely rolled out and no longer needs any control in production.
-Stale flags are flexible and can also be configured to a set amount of days set by the user for smoother Feature Flag management.
+Stale flags are flexible and can also be configured to a number of days set by the user for smoother Feature Flag management.

 ![An image of Harness Feature Flags Stales Flags UI](./static/ff-stales-flags-ui.png)